xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/group.7.rst

 \ **vmothersetting**\  (vm.othersettings)

  This allows specifying a semicolon delimited list of key->value pairs to include in a vmx file of VMware or KVM.
 For partitioning on normal power machines, this option is used to specify the hugepage and/or bsr information, the value is like:'hugepage:1,bsr=2'.
-For KVM cpu pinning, this option is used to specify the physical cpu set on the host, the value is like:'vcpupin:'0-15,^8' ',Its syntax is a comma separated list and a special markup using '-' and '^' (ex.
+For KVM cpu pinning, this option is used to specify the physical cpu set on the host, the value is like:"vcpupin:'0-15,^8'",Its syntax is a comma separated list and a special markup using '-' and '^' (ex.
 '0-4', '0-3,^2') can also be allowed, the '-' denotes the range and the '^' denotes exclusive.
 For KVM memory binding, the value is like:'membind:0', restrict a guest to allocate memory from the specified set of NUMA nodes.
 For PCI passthrough, the value is like:'devpassthrough:pci_0001_01_00_0,pci_0000_03_00_0',the PCI devices are assigned to a virtual machine, and the virtual machine can use this I/O exclusively,the devices list are a list of PCI device names delimited with comma, the PCI device names can be obtained by running \ **virsh nodedev-list**\  on the host.